 Nokia is generally regarded as the best maker of Windows-powered phones on the market, which is probably why Microsoft snatched them up.
 While most of that attention is focused on the Finnish company's solid hardware, Nokia's custom HERE mapping platform has also received rave reviews, with many saying it outperforms Microsoft's own maps.
 Now Nokia is bringing a beta version of HERE Maps to Android... but strangely, only on Samsung hardware.

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got a good-looking platform-puzzle game, an old-school 2D hack-and-slash title, and a unique take on the Tempest formula.
+Today we've got a stylish platformer, a high-tech space fighter, a superhero novel-book, a turn-based roguelike, and a zombie pinball table.

 I used the Motorola DROID RAZR M as my primary phone for over six months.
 I was in between jobs, my not-so-trusty Galaxy Nexus had been smashed, and I knew from previous experience that Motorola's resurrected RAZR line had tough builds and good radios.
 While it was ostensibly a "budget phone," that ugly little DROID RAZR M was the most reliable Android device I had ever owned.
 When I got back on my feet, I skipped flagships from Samsung, LG, and HTC, and went straight for Motorola's next DROID phone.